worldbank/rissk/README.md

    - `<export_path>` with the string of the path to the directory containing your Survey Solutions export data.
    - `<survey_name>` with the string of the Questionnaire variable defined in the Survey Solutions Designer, or the beginning of the name of the exported zip files, e.g., ***<survey_name>**_version_Tabular_All.zip*.
    - `<result_path>` with the string of the directory where the output files should be stored.
-The argument `data.results` is option.
+The argument `data.results` is optional.
 If not specified, results will be stored in directory `mlss/result`.

 ```